 - Go online – Google your ancestors.
-Today with the online world you may be surprised with what you can find.
-You may find an obituary about an ancestor you did not know much about, or find some other relatives.
-I recently did a search and found an insurance policy from the 1790s from one of my great grandfathers.
+Today with the online world, you may be surprised by what you can find.
+You may find an obituary about an ancestor you did not know much about or find some other relatives.
+I recently searched and found an insurance policy from the 1790s from one of my great-grandfathers.
 I found this all with a google search.

-- Put your family history online – today there are many online programs such a FamilySearch or Ancestry.
-You may find others who have done a lot of the research for you that you can link into.
+- Put your family history online – today, there are many online programs such as FamilySearch or Ancestry.
+You may find others who have done much of the research for you that you can link into.
 Many families not only share their family tree online but may also have stories and other things as photos and documents.
 Consider getting a free account with Family Search.
 You learn more about FamilySearch by reading our blog How Can I Find My Family History For Free? by clicking here.

 These stories make up their lives.
-It brings your ancestor to life for you and you in the process then begin to discover a lot more about yourself and your family.
-Sometimes the message is a good one and other things it is are not sure.
+It brings your ancestor to life for you, and you, in the process then, begin to discover a lot more about yourself and your family.
+Sometimes the message is a good one, and for other things, it is not sure.
 But we love this quote about families:

-There is the saying that says, “you can pick your friends, but not your family.”
-That is very true as an ancestor is someone you are related to or descended from.
-Simply, those people we are related to either by birth or adoption are considered our ancestry.
+There is a saying that says, “you can pick your friends, but not your family.”
+That is true as an ancestor is someone you are related to or descended from.
+Those people we are related to, either by birth or adoption, are considered our ancestry.

-For example someone will usually say “my ancestors came to American in 1880s from southern Germany.”
+For example, someone will usually say, “my ancestors came to America in the 1880s from southern Germany.”

-Genealogy, family history and ancestry may seem like the same things, but each of them have some different roles.
-Genealogy is about the dates, times, and places of where your ancestors lived.
+Genealogy, family history, and ancestry may seem like the same things, but each of them has some different roles.
+Genealogy is about the dates, times, and places where your ancestors lived.
 Family history is about you finding out about their lives and stories.
-Ancestry are those people you are related to.
+Ancestry is those people you are related to.

 Why is Ancestry Travel the New and Exciting Travel Trend?

 Ancestry travel is a new and exciting way to travel as it helps you discover your family history.
-The ancestry travel trend has been driven in part by the at-home DNA testing, people wanting to travel with meaning, and a new perspective about life.
-Ancestry travels helps you feel a connection with the place you are traveling and your also ancestors.
+The ancestry travel trend has been driven in part by at-home DNA testing, people wanting to travel with meaning, and a new perspective on life.
+Ancestry travels helps you feel a connection with the place you are traveling to and your also ancestors.

 What Are Some Traits You Need To Do Your Family History?

-There are traits that will help you help you with your genealogical research.
-These 11 traits include 1) investigation, 2) research, 3) love of history, 4) love of culture and people, 5) patience, 6) attention to detail, 7) math skills, 8) problem solving, 9) being an adventurer, 10) keeper of secrets and 11) love of heritage and family.
+Some traits will help you with your genealogical research.
+These 11 traits include 1) investigation, 2) research, 3) love of history, 4) love of culture and people, 5) patience, 6) attention to detail, 7) math skills, 8) problem-solving, 9) being an adventurer, 10) keeper of secrets and 11) love of heritage and family.

 Discover more by reading our blog Genealogy Travel – 11 Traits You Need to Do Your Family History by clicking here.